2018 Atlantic hurricane season: Seasonal summary

 The 2018 Atlantic hurricane season officially began on June 1.
 The season produced sixteen tropical depressions, all but one of which further intensified into tropical storms.
 Eight of those strengthened into hurricanes, while two of the six hurricanes further strengthened into major hurricanes.
 A record seven storms received the designation of subtropical cyclone at some point in their duration.
 Above normal activity occurred due to anomalously warm sea surface temperatures, a stronger west-African monsoon, and the inability for the El Nino to develop during the season.
 The Atlantic tropical cyclones of 2018 collectively caused 172 fatalities and just over $50.2 billion in damage.
 The Atlantic hurricane season officially ended on November 30, 2018.

 Tropical cyclogenesis began with the formation of Tropical Storm Alberto on May 25, marking the fourth consecutive year that activity began early.
 However, no storms developed in the month of June.
 July saw the formation of Beryl and Chris, both of which intensified into hurricanes.
 August also featured two named storms, Debby and Ernesto, though neither strengthened further than tropical storm status.
 On August 31, the depression that would later become Hurricane Florence developed.
 September featured the most activity, with Florence, Gordon, Helene, Isaac, Joyce, Tropical Depression Eleven, Kirk, and Leslie also forming or existing in the month.
 Florence, Helene, Isaac, and Joyce existed simultaneously for a few days in September, becoming the first time since 2008 that four named storms were active at the same time.
 The season also became the second consecutive year with three hurricanes simultaneously active.

 Activity continued in October, with Michael forming on October 7 and strengthening into a major hurricane over the Gulf of Mexico, before making landfall in the Florida Panhandle at peak intensity.
 Michael, which peaked as a Category 5 hurricane with maximum sustained winds of 160 mph (260 km/h) and a minimum barometric pressure of 919 mbar, was the most intense tropical cyclone of the season and one of only four storms to make landfall in the United States mainland as a Category 5, the others being the 1935 Labor Day hurricane, Hurricane Camille in 1969, and Hurricane Andrew in 1992.
 After 15 consecutive days as a tropical cyclone, Leslie transitioned into a powerful extratropical cyclone on October 13 while situated approximately 120 mi west of the Iberian Peninsula, before making landfall soon afterward.
 A two-week period of inactivity ensued as the season began to wind down.
-Oscar, forming as a subtropical storm on October 26, intensified into a hurricane the next day, making it the eighth hurricane of the season.
-Oscar's extratropical transition ended the season's activity on October 31.
-No systems formed in the month of November for the first time since 2014.
-The seasonal activity was reflected with an Accumulated Cyclone Energy index value of 133 units.
+Oscar, forming as a subtropical storm on October 26, became fully tropical and intensified into a hurricane the next day, making it the eighth hurricane of the season.
+Oscar's extratropical transition on October 31 effectively brought the season to an end, as no systems formed in November.
+The seasonal activity was reflected with an Accumulated Cyclone Energy index value of 132.6 units.